GMT +7 hours

 A pretty palm-lined beach and superb restaurants await in Kata.
-Slightly further south of Karon Beach, Kata has a friendly vibe, with an almost village-style feel.
+Slightly further south of Karon Beach, Kata has a friendly, lively vibe with its wide choice of restaurants and bars.
 From May to October, some of the island’s best surf can be found here – attracting travellers from across the globe.
 Popular with families, you’ll find the Kata Thani in the centre of the beachfront, with the boutique and beautiful Mom Tri’s Villa Royale just past the northern end of the beach and the luxurious The Shore at Kata Thani to the south.

 Mai Khao, Naithon & Pansea

 On the island’s west coast, these three small idyllic beaches are further north than Kata and Karon, with Pansea close to the midpoint of the island, passing Nai Thon and Phuket airport to Mai Khao near the northern tip.
 One of Phuket’s more tranquil spots, Mai Khao is undeveloped and has the island’s longest, straightest sweep of white sands; all but deserted by comparison to many of the livelier southern beaches.